Marklogic-retired/marklogic-data-hub/_pages/deploy/deploy-to-dhs.md

 1. Open a command-line window, and navigate to your DHF project root directory.
 1. At your project root, create a new `gradle-DHS.properties` file.

-    {% include note-in-list.html type="IMPORTANT" content="If you use a different name for the properties file, remember to update the value of the \"-Penvironment\" parameter in the Gradle commands in the following steps." %}
+    {% include note-in-list.html type="IMPORTANT" content="If you use a different name for the properties file, remember to update the value of the \"-PenvironmentName\" parameter in the Gradle commands in the following steps." %}

     a.
 Copy the following to the new file: